daedreth/casca/README.md

   * **[M][WTF]** termite-*12*: [STABLE] Getting termite to compile is a pain, but not anymore.
 I understand why it's not in the tree.

   * **[O]** tilda-*1.3.3*: [STABLE] The version from the gentoo repo is very outdated and lacks a lot of options.

+## Emacs, or how I learned to ignore USE flags.

+The default emacs ebuild in the portage tree ignores some of your USE flags.
+I do not know if it's the profiles default settings that do it or something else and my valiant efforts to find out what is going on have failed miserably.
+This ebuild is also the main force that motivated me to learn how to write 'em.
+What this particular emacs ebuild does is quite stupid, but necessary if you like your gtk3 or would like to use the webkit browser within emacs.
+It's going to ignore your `xwidget` and `gtk3` USE flags and display them not set, but will compile emacs with support for both, just like that; Just make sure that you are getting the ebuild from ::casca, not ::gentoo.
+I'm not sure what the reasoning behind this madness is but I like my software submissive and obedient, now you get to do whatever you want with emacs.

+It goes without saying but all other USE flags remain 100% functional.

 ## How do I use this?